-I have been named as the Personal Representative/Executor/Trustee of an estate or trust.
+I have been named as the personal representative, executor or trustee of an estate or trust.
 Now what?

-My Mom/Dad/Grandmother/Grandfather is not able to manage his/her own finances or make good decisions about their health care.
+My parent/grandparent is not able to manage their own finances or make good decisions about their health care.
 How can I help them?

 Watching a loved one decline physically or mentally is a heartbreaking situation.
 It is even more upsetting when you see that they are not managing their finances properly, making good health care decisions, or even worse, being taken advantage of by others.
 Compounding the problem is that many times your loved one doesn’t recognize their own deficiencies and does not want help.
 So what can you do?

 First, if your loved one has already executed a durable power of attorney, this document will give authority to an agent specified by them to manage their finances to the extent that assets are not in a trust.
 If assets are held in a trust and they are still the trustee, it may be necessary to take steps for the successor trustee (designated in the trust) to begin acting.